 What are the most spectacular roads in Iceland?

 Located in the northern part of Europe, Iceland is a country that provides an unparalleled road trip experience, with mountain roads and coastal drives, mixed with 4x4 trips.
-Some of the roads, due its dangerousness are for 4x4 vehicles only.
-Some others are just for special vehicles, having to cross rivers.
+Some of the roads, due to their dangerousness, are for 4x4 vehicles only.
+Others are just for special vehicles, having to cross rivers.

-Located in the North Atlantic Ocean, the country covers 103,000 square kilometers.
-It’s famous for its dramatic landscapes with volcanoes, geysers, hot springs, lava fields, and roads!
-When travelling to the country, remember to drive the Road 622, a hazardous drive below sea level when the tide is high.
-It’s one of the most challenging drives on Earth, with the road carved into and under cliffs.
-If you have a Jeep, 4x4 experience, time, and strong nerves, driving this road is possible.
+Tucked away in the North Atlantic Ocean, the country covers 103,000 square kilometers.
+It’s famous for its dramatic landscapes with volcanoes, geysers, hot springs, lava fields, and roads.
+When traveling to the country, be sure to drive Road 622, a hazardous drive below sea level when the tide is high; it’s one of the most challenging drives on Earth, with the road carved into and under cliffs.
+Driving this road is possible if you have a Jeep, 4x4 experience, time, and strong nerves.

-Another must do is driving the Askja Road, one of Earth's most scenic trips.
-It’s a winding dirt track running towards Askja volcano, a stratovolcano situated in a remote part of the central highlands.
+Another must-do is driving the Askja Road, one of Earth’s most scenic trips.
+It’s a winding dirt track running towards the Askja volcano, a stratovolcano situated in a remote part of the central highlands.
 The road has some challenging sections with several fords and river crossings.
-Keep in mind it’s a very dangerous drive.
-If you prefer paved roads, Diamond Circle is an epic adventure for you.
+Keep in mind, it’s a very dangerous drive.
+If you prefer paved roads, the Diamond Circle is an epic adventure for you.
 Running through the most incredible spots in the northeastern part of Iceland, it is an epic and unforgettable adventure.

 Siglufjardarskard is a mountain pass at an elevation of 701m (2,299ft) above the sea level, located on the border of Northeastern and Northwestern regions, in the north of Iceland.
 The road is not for those who are afraid of height.
 The road requires slow, careful driving.